Join the fastest-growing Food community on Pinterest

 Belgian Waffles Recipe

-Last Sunday morning I woke up and I thought let’s make something fun for breakfast so I pulled out the ingredients for the Belgian Waffles recipe and I mixed them together while the kids were still rubbing their eyes and the smell filled the whole house and my husband even came into the kitchen early just because he couldn’t resist the smell and he said it reminded him of when we went to Brussels years ago.
-The waffles came out golden and fluffy, and I served them with maple syrup and a little butter melting on top and they disappeared from the plates faster than I could sit down.
+Last Sunday morning, I woke up, and I thought, “Let’s make something fun for breakfast,” so I pulled out the ingredients for the Belgian waffles recipe and mixed them together while the kids were still rubbing their eyes, and the smell filled the whole house.
+My husband even came into the kitchen early just because he couldn’t resist the smell, and he said it reminded him of when we went to Brussels years ago.
+The waffles came out golden and fluffy, and I served them with maple syrup and a little butter melting on top.

 INGREDIENTS